Asia (2024 TV series)

 Asia is a 2024 British television series co-produced by the BBC Studios Natural History Unit, BBC America, ZDF and France Télévisions.
 It focuses on wildlife and wild habitats in Asia, and was four years in the making.

 It consists of seven hour-long episodes.

-The series was filmed in 120 shoots in over 20 countries, including the Philippines, Indonesia, Sri Lanka, Egypt, Israel, Russia, Japan, Nepal, Thailand, India, Oman, Pakistan, China, Malaysia, Iraq, Taiwan, Vietnam, Singapore, Mongolia, Iran, the United Arab Emirates, Bahrain and Uzbekistan.
+The series was filmed in 120 shoots in 24 countries, including the Philippines, Indonesia, Sri Lanka, Egypt, Israel, Russia, Japan, Nepal, Thailand, India, Oman, Pakistan, China, Malaysia, Iraq, Taiwan, Vietnam, Singapore, Mongolia, Iran, the United Arab Emirates, Bahrain, Uzbekistan and Hong Kong.